 Though all her mental struggles terminated in this conclusion, they forced themselves upon her, again and again, and left their traces too.

 She grew pale and thin, even within a few days.
 At times, she took no heed of what was passing before her, or no part in conversations where once, she would have been the loudest.
 At other times, she laughed without merriment, and was noisy without a moment afterwards-she sat silent and dejected, brooding with her head upon her hands, while the very effort by which she roused herself, told, more forcibly than even these indications, that she was ill at ease, and that her thoughts were occupied with matters very different and distant from those in the course of discussion by her companions.

-looked up from the low seat on which she crouched, and listened too.
+It was Sunday night, and the bell of the nearest church struck the hour.
+Sikes and the Jew were talking, but they paused to listen.
+The girl looked up from the low seat on which she crouched, and listened too.
 Eleven.

-"An hour this side of midnight," said Sikes, raising the blind to look out and returning to his seat.
-"Dark and heavy it is too.
-A good night for business this."
+'An hour this side of midnight,' said Sikes, raising the blind to look out and returning to his seat.
+'Dark and heavy it is too.
+A good night for business this.'